16th November 2017

 Watching how mentally engaged your child is when using the app is a good way to start.
 Is it just digital childcare, eliciting that zonked look from your bub as she watches a random set of hands unwrap Kinder Surprise Eggs?
 Or is she interacting with the content, planning her next move as she swipes left and right, seeking out the right answer?
 Many psychologists call this ‘active thinking’ and yes, it can even be done on the iPad.

-Here are our top picks for quality digital activities.
+Here are our top picks for quality digital activities and children’s apps.

 Make Sure They’re Being Challenged